httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 * Sensitivity -  The feature SHOULD NOT expose user-sensitive information.
 To that end, information available to the application, but gated behind specific user actions (e.g. a permission prompt or user activation) SHOULD NOT be exposed as a Client Hint.
 * Change over time - The feature SHOULD NOT expose user information that changes over time, unless the state change itself is also exposed (e.g. through JavaScript callbacks).

-Different features will be positioned in different points in the space between low-entropy, non-sensitive and static information (e.g. user agent information), and high-entropy, sensitive and dynamic information (e.g. geolocation).
-User agents SHOULD consider the value provided by a particular feature vs these considerations, and MAY have different policies regarding that tradeoff on a per-feature basis.
+Different features will be positioned in different points in the space between low-entropy, non-sensitive and static information (e.g. client information), and high-entropy, sensitive and dynamic information (e.g. geolocation).
+Clients SHOULD consider the value provided by a particular feature vs these considerations, and MAY have different policies regarding that tradeoff on a per-feature basis.

 Implementers ought to consider both user- and server- controlled mechanisms and policies to control which Client Hints header fields are advertised: